Integrability of boundary Liouville conformal field theory: The bulk-boundary correlator

 where here $\mathbb{R}_+e^{i \pi} $ means that the integral should be understood as a contour integral on $(-\infty,0)$ passing just above the point $u = -1$.
-Notice also this integral converges because of the condition $\beta < \frac{2}{\gamma}$.
 In Section \ref{section useful integrals} we give the exact value of this integral in terms of the Gamma function \eqref{equation integral 1}.
 Putting everything together we have shown,

 $\hat{C}_2$ can be calculated in a similar manner, using this time:

 Hence:

 Now we have the connection formula \eqref{connection1} expressing $\tilde{B}_1$ in terms of $\tilde{C}_1, \tilde{C}_2$ and similarly for $\hat{B}_1,\hat{C}_1,\hat{C}_2$.
 Using the fact that $\tilde{B}_1 = \hat{B}_1$ and our expressions for $\tilde{C}_1, \tilde{C}_2,\hat{C}_1,\hat{C}_2$ in terms of $\overline{G}$ we deduce: